vuejs/composition-api/README.md

 # Misc

-- `vue-function-api` will keep updated with `Vue3.x` API.
-When `3.0` released, you can replace this library seamlessly.
-- `vue-function-api` only relies on `Vue2.x` itself.
-Whether you decide to upgrade `Vue3.x` or not, using this library will not impact `Vue2.x` functionality.
 - Due the the limitation of `Vue2.x`'s public API. `vue-function-api` inevitably introduces some extra workload.
 This shouldn't concern you unless are already pushing your environment to the extreme.